flexera-public/policy_templates/cost/budget_report_alerts/README.md

 This policy has the following input parameters required when launching the policy.

 - _Budget Name or ID_ - The name or Id of the target Budget.
-- _Group Filter by Dimension_ - Filter by dimension=value like 'Cloud Vendor=AWS' 'Cloud Vendor Account=Account1,Account2' ; multiple filters with multiple values can be provided
+- _Filter Group By Dimensions_ - Filter by dimension=value like 'Cloud Vendor=AWS' 'Cloud Vendor Account=Account1,Account2' ; multiple filters with multiple values can be provided
 - _Budget Alert Type_ - can be "Actual" or "Forecasted".
 Actual Spend alerts are based off incurred costs.
 Forecasted Spend alerts are based off monthly runrates.
 - _Degree of Summarization_ - Determines if budget should be tracked as a whole or per dimension groups, with possible values of Summarized or By dimensions.
 - _Unbudgeted spend_ - parameter that allows including or excluding unbudgeted funds in the calculation